 Visiting the authentic 1800's homestead is an interesting trip back in time, and a favorite for youngsters!
 Docks, boardwalks, bridges, trail signs, picnic tables, and benches enhance a visitor's experience.
 The Center provides a lovely setting for people of all ages and from many communities to observe wildlife, improve their physical fitness, learn, or simply enjoy the beautiful and peaceful surroundings.

 Feel free to walk our approximately 2.0 miles of nature trails and enjoy all that nature has to offer.
-Stop by to visit our two resident deer, our red-tailed hawk and two great-horned owls.
+Stop by to visit our resident deer, our red-tailed hawk and a great-horned owl.
 Be sure to relax by our pond where you may see some frogs or turtles!

 E.L.
 Johnson Nature Center